About the job

 - bend, kneel, squat to secure wheel clamps

-- walk for lengths of time including up and down stairs and on uneven surfaces.
+- walk for lengths at a time including up and down stairs and on uneven surfaces.

-- task-related assessments bases on the physical requirements of the role (including assessments such as push ups, sit ups, cardio fitness test, lifting 20kg over a short distance, leg and arm raises.
+- cardiovascular health and task-based assessments based on the physical requirements of the role (including push ups, sit ups, cardio fitness test, lifting 20kg over a short distance, leg and arm raises).

 Step 7 - Notification